Lourdes

 Lourdes (/lʊərd/, also /lʊərdz/, [luʁd]; Lorda [ˈluɾðɔ]) is a market town situated in the Pyrenees.
 It is part of the Hautes-Pyrénées department in the Occitanie region in southwestern France.
 Prior to the mid-19th century, the town was best known for its Château fort, a fortified castle that rises up from a rocky escarpment at its center.

-In 1858 Lourdes rose to prominence in France and abroad due to the Marian apparitions claimed to have been seen by the peasant girl Bernadette Soubirous, who was later canonized.
-Shortly thereafter the city with the Sanctuary of Our Lady of Lourdes became one of the world's most important sites of pilgrimage and religious tourism.
+In 1858, Lourdes rose to prominence in France and abroad due to the Marian apparitions to the peasant girl Bernadette Soubirous (later canonized a saint by the Catholic Church for her virtuous life).
+Shortly thereafter, the city and its Sanctuary of Our Lady of Lourdes became among the world's most important sites for pilgrimage and religious tourism.

 History

 Antiquity

 The current municipal area of Lourdes was inhabited in prehistoric times.
-In Roman times it had to be, since the first century BC, an oppidum hill where today stands the fortress, as is testified by the numerous finds that came to light in the second half of the nineteenth century (remains of walls, fragments of a citadel, a pagan temple dedicated to the gods of water).
-Its buildings were discovered soon after the demolition of the parish of Saint Pierre (which took place in the early twentieth century), along with remains of pottery and three votive altars.
-In the fifth century, the temple was replaced by an early Christian church, destroyed later because of a fire.
-In the immediate vicinity of the place of worship was a necropolis of whose date and size there are no notes.
-The presence in the locality of a Roman road (and a possible second path perpendicular to the previous one) that connected the Pyrenean piedmont with Narbonne led to the hypothesis that the town could match quell'oppidum novum mentioned in the Antonine Itinerary.
+In Roman times, from the first century BC, it was an oppidum hill on the site of the present-day fortress, as shown by the numerous archaeological finds after the demolition of the parish of Saint-Pierre in the early twentieth century: remains of walls, fragments of a citadel, a pagan temple dedicated to the gods of water, and three votive altars.
+In the fifth century, the temple was replaced by an early Christian church, which later burned down, with a necropolis nearby.
+A Roman road along with a possible crossing path connecting the Pyrenean piedmont with Narbonne suggest that the town could be the quell'oppidum novum fortress mentioned in the Antonine Itinerary.

-From 732 to 778, Lourdes was possessed by Muslims of Al-Andalus.
-However, during the 8th century, Lourdes and its fortress became the focus of skirmishes between Mirat, the Muslim local leader, and Charlemagne, King of the Franks.
-Charlemagne had been laying siege to Mirat in the fortress for some time, but the Moor had so far refused to surrender.
-According to legend, an eagle unexpectedly appeared and dropped an enormous trout at the feet of Mirat.
-It was seen as such a bad omen that Mirat was persuaded to surrender to the Queen of the Sky by the local bishop.
-He visited the Black Virgin of Puy to offer gifts, so he could make sure this was the best course of action and, astounded by its exceptional beauty, he decided to surrender the fort and converted to Christianity.
-On the day of his baptism, Mirat took on the name of Lorus, which was given to the town, now known as Lourdes.
+From 732 to 778, Lourdes was occupied by Muslims of Al-Andalus.
+Mirat, the Muslim local leader, came under siege by Charlemagne, King of the Franks, but the Moor refused to surrender.
+According to legend, a passing eagle dropped a huge trout at Mirat's feet.
+Dismayed by this omen, Mirat was urged to surrender to the Queen of Heaven by the local bishop.
+He visited the Black Virgin of Puy, and was so astounded by the icon's exceptional beauty that he decided to surrender the fort and convert to Christianity.
+He was baptised with the name Lorus, which was given to the town as Lourdes.